LaShaun Ward

 LaShaun Brandon Ward (born September 22, 1980) is a former professional gridiron football wide receiver.
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2003.
 He played college football for the California Golden Bears.

-Ward has also been a member of the Berlin Thunder, Oakland Raiders, Washington Redskins, Buffalo Bills, Dallas Cowboys, Los Angeles Avengers and Hamilton Tiger-Cats.
+Ward was alsop a member of the Berlin Thunder, Oakland Raiders, Washington Redskins, Buffalo Bills, Dallas Cowboys, Los Angeles Avengers and Hamilton Tiger-Cats.

-Early years
+Early life

-Ward was born on September 22, 1980 in Pasadena, California to Jayce and Esmeralda Ward.
+Ward was born on September 22, 1980, in Pasadena, California, to Jayce and Esmeralda Ward.
 He attended John Muir High School where he played quarterback.
 At Muir he was credited with 5,000 total yards as a Junior and Senior.
 As a senior, he threw for 1,675 yards and ran for 400 more and scored 24 touchdowns.
 He was a PrepStar Western Region team member, was the third ranked "athlete" (able to play multiple positions) in the country.
 Ward was an All-Pacific League and West San Gabriel Valley as a junior and senior.